alphagov/registers-tech-docs/source/documentation/using_the_api/api_reference.md

 ### `GET /entries/{entry-number}`

-Find a specific entry from a register.
+Get a specific entry from a register.
 For example, an update to the record for the New Forest District Council in the `local-authority-eng` register.
 An entry can include multiple items, which will return in a list of `item-hash`

 Example URL: `https://local-authority-eng.register.gov.uk/entries/204`